 Caroline Burt is a communications major at Palm Beach State college.
 She has been working for Chick-fil-A in Palm Beach Gardens for 1 year.
 When she's not working or studying, she enjoys traveling, photography, and eating good food!
 Caroline's passion for writing combined with her enthusiasm for Chick-fil-A inspires her to write this blog!

-If you would like to share a story or let us know how we can improve your next visit to Chick-fil-A, please click here.
+We'd love if you shared a story of your experience or let us know how we can improve your next visit to Chick-fil-A.